mwrouse/customhtmlpages/README.md

 ```

 Add that hook to the *Pages** section of the `sitemap.tpl` file.
 Doing this will automatically add the trees for your pages.

+## Routes (and the 404 Page)
+This module generates routes based on your active pages.
+Only routes for pages will be generated.

+Since this module currently doesn't support rewrites in the page URLs, then there is no ambiguity in the routes.
+Therefore if you do not type a route correctly then you will get the 404 page!

+All generated routes have the ability to include an option `/` at the end. (so `foo/` and `foo` will go to the same page).